Colourful FKS subtraction: Introduction

 As was already mentioned, so far the FKS procedure has been formulated by assuming that all contributions to eq.~(\ref{subt}) be colour-summed.
 In the present paper, $\ampsq$ will be decomposed into a sum of terms, each of which has an immediate interpretation in terms of colours.
 Furthermore, this sum will have to commute with the subtraction procedure.
 In other words, each of the terms in the sum must have well-defined soft, collinear, and soft-collinear limits, so as for each such individual term a linear combination identical to that of eq.~(\ref{subt}) can be defined, which is finite locally in the phase space.
 I shall consider two options: the sum over colour configurations, and the sum over colour flows.
 In the former case, the relevant matrix elements will be the colour-dressed amplitudes squared; in the latter case, they will be the squares of, or the interferences between, colour-ordered amplitudes.

 This paper is organized as follows.
 In sections~\ref{sec:gluons} and~\ref{sec:quarks} I shall carry out the programme described above for pure-gluon amplitudes and for generic quark-gluon amplitudes respectively.
 The reader who is not interested in the technical details of the derivation may skip these two sections, and go directly to section~\ref{sec:summ}, where I summarize the results for the limits of the matrix elements.
 In section~\ref{sec:Borns} I consider the case of the contributions to the NLO cross section which do not originate from the subtraction procedure of eq.~(\ref{FKSsubtr}).
 Section~\ref{sec:disc} presents a discussion on the findings of this paper and a very brief comparison with antenna and dipole methods, and section~\ref{sec:concl} reports my conclusions.
 The conventions adopted for the colour matrices are given in appendix~\ref{sec:conv}, while appendix~\ref{sec:appa} contains a few technicalities, whose role is important for the understanding of the derivations presented in the main text.
+Finally, in appendix~\ref{sec:ex} some of the findings of this paper are applied to a quark-gluon process.